 After luncheon when Ernest was left alone for half an hour or so with the Dean he plied him so well with compliments that the old gentleman was pleased and flattered beyond his wont.
 He rose and bowed.
 "These expressions," he said, voce sua, "are very valuable to me."
-"They are but a small part, sir," rejoined Ernest, "of what any one of your old pupils must feel towards you." and the pair danced as it were a minuet at end of the dining-room table in front of the old bay window that looked upon the smooth shaven lawn.
-On this Ernest departed; but a few days afterwards, the Doctor wrote him a letter and told him that his critics were sklerhoi kai antitupoi, and at the same time anekplektoi.
-Ernest remembered sklerhoi, and knew that the other words were something of like nature, so it was all right.
-A month or two afterwards, Dr. Skinner was gathered to his fathers.
+"They are but a small part, Sir," rejoined Ernest, "of what anyone of your old pupils must feel towards you," and the pair danced as it were a minuet at the end of the dining-room table in front of the old bay window that looked upon the smooth shaven lawn.
+On this Ernest departed; but a few days afterwards, the Doctor wrote him a letter and told him that his critics were a [Greek text], and at the same time [Greek text].
+Ernest remembered [Greek text], and knew that the other words were something of like nature, so it was all right.
+A month or two afterwards, Dr Skinner was gathered to his fathers.